 Your question has several important legal aspects, which we'll try to address separately here.

-Also be aware that, with a marriage less than two years old at the time you submit the visa petition (Form I-130) to start the application process, your wife will gain "lawful conditional residence" as opposed to "lawful permanent residence," and have to submit another application before the end of a two-year period to remove the conditions and become a full-fledged permanent resident.
+Also be aware that, with a marriage less than two years old at the time you submit the visa petition (Form I-130) to start the application process, your spouse will gain "lawful conditional residence" as opposed to "lawful permanent residence," and have to submit another application (Form I-751) before the end of a two-year period to remove the conditions and become a full-fledged permanent resident.
 After three years of marriage and living with a U.S. citizen, a green card holder can apply for U.S. citizenship.

 Now, to the most difficult part of your question: your girlfriend's undocumented status.
-Because she entered illegally, and assuming she has been in the U.S. for more than six months, she's likely got an inadmissibility problem, as described in “Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars.”
+Because she entered illegally, and assuming she has been in the U.S. for more than six months, she's likely got an inadmissibility problem, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars.

-That means that, although technically eligible for the green card, she probably won't be allowed to stay in the U.S. to apply for it – though she can still apply for it at a U.S. consulate in Mexico – but it won’t be granted for three or ten years unless she qualifies for a waiver.
+That means that, although technically eligible for the green card, she probably won't be allowed to stay in the U.S. to apply for it, although she can still apply for it at a U.S. consulate in Mexico.
+But before leaving the U.S., she'd want to apply for what's called a "provisional waiver," if she qualifies for one.
+Leaving the United States without it could risk being prohibited from return for three or ten years.
 And the waiver needs to be based on extreme hardship to her U.S. permanent resident or U.S. citizen spouse (that's you) and/or parents.
-See the “Inadmissibility and Waivers” section of Nolo's website for details.
+See the Inadmissibility and Waivers section of Nolo's website for details.

-You're in a situation where may be no risk-free option available for your new spouse's application for U.S. immigration benefits, which you would be best off discussing with an experienced immigration attorney.
+You're in a situation where there might be no risk-free option available for your new spouse's application for U.S. immigration benefits, which you would be best off discussing with an experienced immigration attorney.